hqm/jschema/README.md

 The data can be inspected in-core using an HTTP connection to port 8080.

-The JRuby interpreter is linked in, so that a top level jruby interactive shell can be used to interact with the system for debugging and experiments.
+I have been calling the main entry point from a JRuby interpreter, so I can use the jirb shell to interact with the system for debugging and experiments.
+It's funny how far backward we've gone since the Lisp machines of 30 years ago, in terms of interactive development environments with incremental in-core recompilation.

 + Building